Hurricane Season Survival Tips

-Hurricane Season Will Come Once Again.
-What You Need to Know Now, to Prepare.
+Hurricane Season Will Come Again; Here's What You Need to Prepare

 The Atlantic Hurricane Season runs from June 1st through November 30th, and if you live anywhere near coastal areas in the southern or eastern parts of the U. S., you know about the fear and trepidation that time of year can bring when it comes to weather.
 You also know how important it is to be able to respond quickly just in case severe weather strikes in the region where you live.
 Are you prepared for the possible life-threatening and property-damaging effects of a hurricane?

 Live Anywhere Near The Top Ten Most Hurricane Prone Areas in the U. S.?

 The International Hurricane Research Center at Florida International University, Miami, says the 10 areas of the U.S. mainland most prone to hurricanes include:

 2. Lake Okeechobee, Fla.

 7. Cape Hatteras, N.C.

 10. Tampa/St. Petersburg, Fla.